dotnet/runtime/src/clr/OS-X-instructions.md

     dotnet-mbp:coreclr-demo richlander$ curl -O https://raw.githubusercontent.com/dotnet/corefxlab/master/demos/CoreClrConsoleApplications/HelloWorld/HelloWorld.cs

 Then you just need to build it, with `mcs`, the Mono C# compiler.
-FYI: The Roslyn C# compiler will soon be available on Linux.
-Because you need to compile the app against the .NET Core surface area, you need to pass references to the contract assemblies you restored using NuGet:
+FYI: The Roslyn C# compiler will soon be available on OS X.  Because you need to compile the app against the .NET Core surface area, you need to pass references to the contract assemblies you restored using NuGet:

     dotnet-mbp:coreclr-demo richlander$ mcs /nostdlib /noconfig /r:packages/System.Console.4.0.0-beta-22703/lib/contract/System.Console.dll /r:packages/System.Runtime.4.0.20-beta-22703/lib/contract/System.Runtime.dll -out:runtime/HelloWorld.exe HelloWorld.cs